section-engineering-education/engineering-education/content/articles/whatsapp-sentimental-analysis-using-dialogflow-twilio/index.md

 ![Ngrok terminal](/engineering-education/whatsapp-sentimental-analysis-using-dialogflow-twilio/ngrok-terminal.png)

-Copy the provided url by Ngrok since we will use it in the webhook.
+Copy the provided URL by Ngrok since we will use it in the webhook.

 ### Add the webhook to Twilio
 Head up to your Twilio console and navigate to the programmable messaging tab.

 Navigate to the `sandbox settings` and paste in the `Ngrok URL` in the `WHEN A MESSAGE COMES IN` field and save it.

 Your screen should look like this:

 ![Twilio WhatsApp sandbox](/engineering-education/whatsapp-sentimental-analysis-using-dialogflow-twilio/twilio-whatapp.png)

 ### Testing the webhook
-You have successfully connected your webhook with Twilio, now you can test the chatbot on WhatsApp by asking it some questions and seeing the response.
+You have successfully connected your webhook with Twilio, now you can test the chatbot on WhatsApp by asking it some questions and seeing the responses.

 Here’s what I got: